lfigaro/whoami.README/README.md

 - I'm always in a good mood.
 Please do not confuse it with being complacent.
 - I have high expectations on people as well as on myself.
 - A common question you will hear from me is "What problem are we solving by doing that?".
-- I navigate very well in uncertainty.
-I analyse the data in hand and take decisions without waiting too much.
+- I am very comfortable with ambiguity and living in the gray zone where there is potentially a better idea just around the corner.
+This can be annoying to people who want to nail down specifics or who want to commit to plans and then not change them.
 - Although I'm a process oriented guy, I hate unnecessary bureaucracy.
 The simpler, the better.
 - I really want people to be autonomous.
 If you know you are able to make a decision without consulting me, make it!
 - Although I'm brazilian, there's one quirk in our culture that I don't relate to: Punctuality.
 I'm always on time and I tend not to wait much for delayed people.

 If you’re curious about my professional experience please visit my [LinkedIn profile](https://www.linkedin.com/in/lfigaro).
+And if you're curious about how I code, try out my [Github](http://github.com/lfigaro/whoami.README), just don't be judgy since I'm REALLY an outdated developer :-)

 # My mission

 I want to help people related to me be their best version and be my own in the way :-)

+# How I work

+## Communication

+I work very well with async communication but for more urgent matters, I prefer face to face.
+The perfect hierarchy of communication for me should be (most → least urgent): Face 2 face → Call → Whatsapp → Slack → Email.

+I don't need acknowledgement on written communications as I'll not provide that.
+I'll trust you're up to something when I send an email / whatsapp / slack (let's face it, there's no need to confirm email receive nowadays)

+Although I'm a talker I tend to be straight and concise when asking for something.
+My experience shows me that I'm more clear by doing that.